Brad Ashford: Capital punishment

 In 1987, the Judiciary committee voted five to two, with one member absent, in favor of advancing legislation introduced by Ernie Chambers that would abolish the death penalty.
 Ashford voted in favor of advancing the legislation, but stated that he would not support it when it went to the floor vote.
 However, on April 27, the state legislature voted twenty-three to nineteen, with seven not voting, against the legislation with Ashford voting in favor.

 In 1992, he sponsored legislation created by Ernie Chambers to repeal the death penalty in Nebraska, but later withdrew his sponsorship.

-Civil rights
+Same-sex marriage

 Ashford supported same-sex marriage.
 Before Obergefell v.
 Hodges he attempted to reach a middle ground on Nebraska's same-sex marriage ban by allowing civil unions.
 He praised the Supreme Court of the United States for its ruling in Obergefell v.
 Hodges that same-sex couples had the right to marry.